Blow Up the Outside World

 "Blow Up the Outside World" is a song by the American rock band Soundgarden.
-Written by frontman Chris Cornell, "Blow Up the Outside World" was released on November 18, 1996, as the third single from the band's fifth studio album, Down on the Upside (1996).
+Written by frontman Chris Cornell, "Blow Up the Outside World" was released in December 1996, as the third single from the band's fifth studio album, Down on the Upside (1996).
 The song topped the Billboard Mainstream Rock Tracks chart, where it spent a total of four weeks at number one.
 The song was included on Soundgarden's 1997 greatest hits album, A-Sides.

 Origin and recording

 "Blow Up the Outside World" was written by frontman Chris Cornell.
 Cornell stated that he wrote the song when he was in Toronto, Ontario, Canada, and at the time of writing it "[he] was a little fucked up".
 Guitarist Kim Thayil on the song's guitar solo:

 A blues-type thing, exactly.
 And after I recorded it, the rest of the band loved it, and the assistant engineer loved it, but I kept feeling like it was too stiff.
 I was using a Tele with .011's.
 I was listening to it, going, 'You know, it doesn't have my trademark finger vibrato', like you can hear on Ultramega OK and Badmotorfinger.
 I wasn't quite satisfied with it, but because everyone else really enjoyed it, eventually I let it go...
 I finally had to relax and trust the guys that it was cool.